 Chamber Music Awards

-One composer will be awarded a commission of $1,000, with a premiere at Carnegie Hall's Weill Recital Hall.
+One composer will be awarded a commission of $2,000, with a premiere at Carnegie Hall's Weill Recital Hall and Interlochen Center for the Arts.
 The director of the Chamber Music Program in conjunction with the awardee will determine the instrumentation of the commissioned piece.
 The commissioned work must be previously unpublished and unperformed.

 The Commissioned Composer's Role as Guest Educator

 Commissioned composers play an integral role in helping the organization to fulfill its mission to educate and inspire young musicians.
 The composition itself serves as the basis for myriad interactions for the composer with the New York Youth Symphony stakeholders, including the artistic and administrative staff, the students, and the audience.

 Composers meet with the music directors to discuss various technical and musical aspects of their piece in order to help the directors get the most out of rehearsals with the NYYS ensemble performing the work.

 The NYYS mission is to educate and inspire young musicians.
 Composers will speak directly to members of the ensemble performing their work about the inspiration for and meaning of their piece.
 This is a unique opportunity for NYYS students to experience a "teaching moment" from contemporary composers and learn from their insights.
 It also helps composers achieve their artistic vision for the premier performance of their work.